 Articles and book reviews published in Parallèles are licensed under the Creative Commons License CC-BY 4.0 which permits use, distribution, and reproduction in any medium or format on the condition that the author(s) and Parallèles are appropriately credited as the original source.
 In this sense, copyright is retained by the author(s).
 No author fees are associated with publication.

 The purpose of the Book review section is to discuss important publications (monographs and collective volumes) in the field, as well as introduce innovative works written in a range of languages, including minor ones, to a wider international readership.
 Book reviews should provide an accurate description of the contents of the book and critically assess its relative value with reference to similar works in the field.
 They should be between 700 and 1,500 words and will be solicited by the Editor-in-Chief.

 Parallèles uses Compilatio to ensure the originality of all manuscripts submitted for publication.
 The journal is prepared to publish a correction or retraction if presented with convincing evidence that the substance of a published article is erroneous or unoriginal.

-Parallèles is included in the following databases: Bibliography of Interpreting and Translation (BITRA), European Reference Index for the Humanities and Social Sciences (ERIH PLUS), Google Scholar, Translation Studies Bibliography (TSB).
+Parallèles is included in the following databases: Bibliography of Interpreting and Translation (BITRA), European Reference Index for the Humanities and Social Sciences (ERIH PLUS), Google Scholar, MLA International Bibliography (listed in the Directory of Periodicals), Translation Studies Bibliography (TSB).